-During learning, there will be times when your expectations do not match reality, and you don't see the desired result.
+At some point during the learning process, you'll find that expectations don't match reality, and you don't see the desired result.
 There can be many reasons, but among them are those associated with cognitive distortions.
-This is the type we're going to talk about.
+This is the type of reason we're going to talk about here.

 I'm not being taught correctly